ecemisildar/assignment_2_2022/README.md

 # Ros Action Server for Motion Planning

-The aim of the project is wirting an action server to take input from the user in order to set a goal position or cancel it whenever user desired.
-The action server and the motion planning algotihms are already given.
+The project aims to write an action server to take input from the user to set a goal position or cancel it whenever user desires.
+The action server and the motion planning algorithms are already given.
 Four nodes are developed by me as follows:
 Node A: client
 Node A: publisher